 Leave Your Problems At This Threshold

 Ya ya ya ya…your standard greeting.
 Except I want you to mean it.
 I want you to really wonder how that person’s day is going.
 How can we understand our customer, if we don’t understand their mindset?
 How could you know if their bitterness came from the fact that their dear aunt died last week, or if they are a bundle of nerves because they could be a new father at any moment?
-What can feel like every Tuesday to you, may be an integral day in their life’s story to them.
+What is an average Tuesday to you, may be an integral day in your customer’s life story.

 “But, how are you doing?
 Really?”

-Just like you may ignore a fine from your customer, they will ignore the assumed ‘fine’ from you.
+Just like you may ignore a “just fine” from your customer, they will ignore the assumed ‘fine’ from you.
 I came up with a list of terms one rarely hears any longer (do be mindful of your clientele and demographic):

 - Just swell!